 Editor’s Summary: Citation in Probate – Should I Sign a Waiver of Citation? ~ Dallas, Texas

 Probate law can be very difficult to interpret and understand.
 It is no wonder we get so many calls from people in the Dallas area with questions about trust and probate legal matters.
 Often, a family member dies in Dallas and the probate process begins; in other situations some family members live in Dallas or elsewhere in Texas, and others live out of state, and a probate or trust dispute may begin.
 Regardless, the process of citation with respect to the probate process is something best handled by an experienced probate attorney, licensed to practice law in Texas.
 If you are not completely sure of what the verbiage means in any legal document you are asked to sign, it is always best to seek out the advice of experienced probate attorneys.
-Contact our Dallas office today for a no charge initial phone consultation on your specific probate or probate litigation matters.
+Contact our Dallas office today for an initial phone consultation on your specific probate or probate litigation matters.